-Baby bottles can be breeding grounds for bacteria whether you are filling them with formula or breast milk.
+Baby bottles can be breeding grounds for bacteria, whether you are filling them with either formula or breast milk.
 Since the last thing you want is for stubborn germs to find their way into your baby’s body, it’s a good idea to sterilize your baby’s bottles occasionally.

 It’s not the most exciting part of parenting, but, on the bright side, there are several cleaning methods you can choose from to get the job done.
 So let’s talk about how to sterilize baby bottles.

 How often to sterilize baby bottles?

 Our modern technology has, thankfully, ushered in an era of clean water for most households, so it’s not necessary to sterilize your bottles after every use.

 With that said, sterilization is still an essential part of keeping your baby bottles germ-free.
 The most critical time to sterilize is when your bottles are fresh out of the package.

 Always assume that they were not made or handled in a sterile environment before being packaged up and shipped out to stores.
 This rule applies to bottles purchased second-hand and even those given to you by family or friends.